 Have you heard about the world-famous muck diving in the Lembeh Strait?
 The phenomenal wall dives and turtles of the Bunaken Marine Park or the kaleidoscopic coral reefs of Bangka Island?
-These three locations offer some of the best and most diverse diving in North Sulawesi, Indonesia and it’s possible to see them all in one trip with a North Sulawesi “Passport to Paradise”.
+These three locations offer some of the best and most diverse diving in North Sulawesi, Indonesia and it’s possible to see them all in one trip.

 The Indonesian province of North Sulawesi lies in the heart of the Coral Triangle – the most marine rich region on Earth.
 Whilst you may have heard of Bunaken, Bangka and Lembeh, you may not realise they’re not actually that far apart.
 So diving the best of North Sulawesi doesn’t mean you have to choose between locations – you can dive all three on a North Sulawesi Dive Safari.
 You can choose land transfers between resorts – or dive your way between resorts – your luggage will follow you above water as you explore dive sites between locations.

 Diving Bunaken Marine Park